 Many dermatology clinics in Seoul offer WhatsApp services for foreign tourists, allowing for communication in Chinese or English with great flexibility.

-1. How to obtain contact information: Find the WhatsApp number on the clinic’s official website, Instagram, or BeautsGO page (usually in the format +82-10-XXXX-XXXX).
+1. How to obtain contact information: Find the WhatsApp number on the clinic’s official website, Instagram, or the BeautsGO clinic page (usually in the format +82-10-XXXX-XXXX).

 2. Initial message: Send a message in the following format: “Hello, I am a customer from Taiwan and would like to inquire about the reservation and costs for [service name].
 Are you available right now?”
 (This can also be done in English).

-4. Choosing a time: Provide 2–3 alternative time slots, and after confirming the final appointment time, take a screenshot for reference.
+4. Choosing a time: Provide 2–3 alternative time slots.
+After confirming the final appointment time, take a screenshot for reference.

 5. On the day of the appointment: Arrive 15 minutes early, present your passport and the WhatsApp reservation record, and state the name of the service you have reserved.

-Notes: WhatsApp reservations generally do not come with any platform guarantees.
+Important note: WhatsApp reservations generally do not come with any guarantees from the platform.
 It is recommended to confirm the service details and costs verbally before making payment to avoid additional fees at the clinic.

 Method 3: Reservation via LINE official account